How to Sleep with Tinnitus: Best Strategies

 Side Sleeping with Tinnitus: Benefits and Challenges

 • Pro: Supports glymphatic drainage, the brain’s waste-clearance system, which may help reduce neuroinflammation linked to tinnitus.
+It can also help with tinnitus and sleep apnea.

 • Con: The ear on the pillow gets blocked, reducing external sound input and making internal tinnitus seem louder.